 If you want to know how not to open a formal email, avoid "Dear Sir/Madam" or stuffy-sounding collective terms such as "To whom it may concern".

 Suppose you're worried about how to write a formal email without knowing the name.
 In that case, you can use "Dear Sir/Madam" as a suitable substitute.
 This approach is practical, too, if you don't know how to address a formal email to a company.

-When deciding how to start a formal email to multiple recipients, you have several options.
+When deciding how to start a formal email to multiple recipients, you have several options (in case you need it, here's our guide to remind you about how to use CC and BCC).
 For example, you can address the team ("Dear team"), collective ("Dear all", "Dear Colleagues"), or for events ("Greetings").